Differences Between Programming Languages vs Scripting Languages

 Before we look into the difference between Programming Languages and Scripting Languages it’s quite obvious to know why these languages were born, what was the need before the developers?

-One can say that Scripting languages are a kind of programming languages that don’t require ——an explicit compilation step.
+One can say that Scripting languages are a kind of programming language that doesn’t require ——an explicit compilation step.
 The below scenario will give some useful insight into the understanding of its readers.

 Head to Head Comparison Between Programming Languages vs Scripting Languages